Cesspool Conversion Guide

 Technical Assistance for the Cesspool Conversion Process

 Are you a Hawaiʻi homeowner looking to convert a cesspool?
-Check out these resources!
+Here are the steps to obtain approval for an Individual Wastewater System (IWS) in Hawaiʻi

 What is the best individual wastewater system for your property?